semgrep/semgrep-docs/docs/semgrep-appsec-platform/tags.md

     - Semgrep AppSec Platform
 ---

-# Tagging projects
+# Tag projects

 Add tags for specific projects in the Semgrep AppSec Platform through the following methods:

-* Set tags through the Semgrep AppSec Platform > Project page.
+* Set tags through the **Semgrep AppSec Platform > Projects > Project details** page.
-* Set tags using the Semgrep AppSec Platform API (for Team and Enterprise Tier users).
+* Set tags using the Semgrep AppSec Platform API.
 * Set tags in your repository's `.semgrepconfig.yml` file.

 :::caution Setting tags
 * Keep in mind, when setting tags via the `.semgrepconfig.yml` file or Semgrep AppSec Platform API, that these actions **supersede** any tags previously set.
 * For example, if you set tags through the API and subsequently run a CI scan, then the previous tags set by the API will be overwritten by any tag definitions in the `.semgrepconfig.yml` file of the repository.
-* For this reason, we recommend exclusively choosing either the API or `.semgrepconfig.yml` file to manage and set tags. **Do not use a mix of the two.**
+* For this reason, the Semgrep team recommends exclusively choosing either the API or `.semgrepconfig.yml` file to manage and set tags. **Do not use a mix of the two.**
 :::

-## Set tags through Semgrep AppSec Platform and Semgrep AppSec Platform API
+## Set tags through Semgrep AppSec Platform and the API

 To manage tags through Semgrep AppSec Platform, follow these steps: